- US Online Poker

 No. Tennessee has no land-based gambling industry.
 For the time being, sports betting will be online only.

-Once sites are live, sign-up will be online, with no requirement for in-person verification.
+Signups will be online, with no requirement for in-person verification.
 You will need to provide your personal info and scanned or photographed documents to establish your identity.

-Yes, once sites are live, all payment processing will be conducted online.
+Yes all payment processing will be conducted online.
 All the standard options should be available, such as credit cards, bank transfer and various online services such as PayPal and Neteller.

 The legal betting age will be 21, as it is in most jurisdictions.
 Bettors will need to be located within state borders in order to log in and place bets.
 Standard prohibitions will apply, such as to athletes and coaching staff involved with the sports in question, to those who have requested self-exclusion, etc.